wsbf/docs/MANUAL.md

 2. [wsbf.net](wsbf.net) is WSBF's current domain.
 It is registered with [Namecheap](namecheap.com), along with all of its subdomains.

-Subdomains (`*.wsbf.net`) are defined by A Records in the DNS settings.
-The following subdomains should be defined:
+The following sub-domains should be defined in the DNS settings:

 	dev.wsbf.net
 	m.wsbf.net
 	new.wsbf.net
-	stream.wsbf.net
+	www.wsbf.net

 Namecheap also provides email forwarding from `*@wsbf.net` to the personal emails of senior staff.
 Consequently, these email forwarding rules must be updated whenever staff changes.